povilaskarvelis/e2p-simulator/paper/paper.md

 The E2P Simulator has several potential applications:

-1. **Research Planning**: Helping researchers determine the required effect sizes for achieving meaningful predictive utility in their studies [@schonbrodt2018bayes]
+1. **Research Planning**: Helping researchers determine the required effect sizes for achieving meaningful predictive utility in their studies
 2. **Research Interpretation**: Providing context for interpreting published effect sizes in terms of their practical predictive value
-3. **Model Development**: Guiding expectations about the predictive performance of models based on known effect sizes and collinearity estimates
-4. **Education**: Teaching students and researchers about the relationship between statistical metrics and practical implications
+3. **Education**: Teaching students and researchers about the relationship between statistical metrics and practical implications

-By allowing to explore the relationships among effect sizes, reliability, base rates, and practical utility, the E2P Simulator contributes to more realistic research planning and interpretation, potentially leading to more efficient resource allocation and improved research outcomes.
+By allowing to explore the relationships between effect sizes and practical utility - and how these are affected by measurement reliability and outcome base rates - the E2P Simulator contributes to more realistic research planning and interpretation, potentially leading to more efficient resource allocation and improved research outcomes

 # Acknowledgements